Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Proofs of Formal Statements

 This concludes the necessary discussion on monotone operators.
 We will now state some necessary results on optimal transportation maps, and specifically their convergence properties.
 Consider the following setting: let $\{\mu_n\}$, $\{\nu_n\}$ be two sequences of probability measures on $\mathbb R^d$ that converge weakly to $\mu$ and $\nu$ respectively.
 Let $\pi_n$ be an optimal coupling between $\mu_n$ and $\nu_n$ having finite cost, which is supported on the graph of a subdifferential of a proper (not identically infinite) convex lower semicontinuous function $\varphi_n$ \cite[Chapter~2]{vil}.
 The set-valued function $u_n=\partial\varphi_n$ that maps $x$ to the subdifferential of $\varphi_n$ at $x$ is maximally monotone \cite[Section~7]{albamb}.
 The appropriate functions for $\mu$ and $\nu$ will be denoted by $\varphi$ and $u=\partial\varphi$ and the optimal coupling by $\pi$.
 This setting will be succinctly referred to by the equation

-We notice now that uniqueness of $\pi$ and the stability of optimal transportation imply that $\pi_n$ converge weakly to $\pi$ (even if $\pi_n$ is not unique); see Schachermayer and Teichmann \cite[Theorem~3]{tei}.
+We notice now that uniqueness of $\pi$ and the stability of optimal transportation imply that $\pi_n$ converge weakly to $\pi$ (even if $\pi_n$ is not unique); see Schachermayer \& Teichmann \cite[Theorem~3]{tei} or Cuesta-Albertos et al. \cite[Theorem~3.2]{cuesta1997optimal}.
 This weak convergence will be used in the following form:

 \begin{lemma}[Portmanteau] Weak convergence of Borel probability measures $\mu_k$ to $\mu$ on $\mathbb R^d$ is equivalent to any of the following conditions: \begin{itemize} \item[(I)] for any open set $G$, $\liminf \mu_k(G)\ge \mu(G)$; \item[(II)] for any closed set $F$, $\limsup \mu_k(F)\le \mu(F)$; \item[(III)] $\ownint{}{}h{\mu_k}\to \ownint{}{}h\mu$ for any bounded measurable $h$ whose set of discontinuity points is a $\mu$-null set. \end{itemize} \end{lemma} \begin{proof} The equivalence with the first two conditions is classical and can be found in Billingsley \cite[Theorem~2.1]{bil}; for the third, see Pollard \cite[Section~III.2]{pollard2012convergence}. \end{proof}